upf-gti/SignBank/README.md

 Or if you don't have npm, you can execute this command from inside mongoDB container

+Then restart backend container to sync all words into typesense

 ## Project Structure

 - `frontend/` - The web client application